awsdocs/amazon-efs-user-guide/doc_source/awsbackup.md

 ### Restore a Recovery Point<a name="restoring-backup-efs"></a>

 Using either the [AWS Backup Management Console](https://console.aws.amazon.com/backup) or the CLI, you can restore a recovery point to a new EFS file system or to the source file system\.
+You can perform a Complete restore, which restores the entire file system\.
+Or, you can restore specific files and directories using a Partial restore\.
+To restore a specific file or directory, you must specify the relative path related to the mount point\.
+For example, if the file system is mounted to `/user/home/myname/efs` and the file path is `user/home/myname/efs/file1`, enter `/file1`\.
+Paths are case sensitive and cannot contain special characters, wildcards and regex strings\.

-In both cases, your recovery point is restored to the restore directory, `aws-backup-restore_2019-01-07T21-06-22-108Z`, which you can see at the root of the file system when the restore is complete\.
-If the restore fails to complete, you can see the directory `aws-backup-failed-restore_2019-01-07T21-06-22-108Z`\.
-You need to manually delete this directory when you are through using it\.
+ When you perform either a Complete or a Partial restore, your recovery point is restored to the restore directory, `aws-backup-restore_timestamp-of-restore`, which you can see at the root of the file system when the restore is complete\.
+If you attempt multiple restores for the same path, several directories containing the restored items might exist\.
+If the restore fails to complete, you can see the directory `aws-backup-failed-restore_timestamp-of-restore`\.
+You need to manually delete the restore and failed\_restore directories when you are through using them\.

 **Note**
+For Partial restores to an existing EFS file system, AWS Backup restores the files and directories to a new directory under the file system root directory\.
+The full hierarchy of the specified items is preserved in the recovery directory\.
+For example, if directory A contains subdirectories B, C, and D, AWS Backup retains the hierarchical structure when A, B, C, and D are recovered\.

 After restoring a recovery point, data fragments that can't be restored to the appropriate directory are placed in the `aws-backup-lost+found` directory\.
 Fragments might be moved to this directory if modifications are made to the file system while the backup is occurring\.